Temporal and probabilistic comparisons of epidemic interventions: Theoretical Analysis

 PGFs model a stochastic process which encapsulates the random nature of disease spread.
 The probability of a current infectious person causing a new infection, or the probability of transmission, is captured in $T$.
-This process depends on the contact rate between two individuals, $\beta$, and average rate of recovery, $\gamma$.
-However, transmission occurs only if the contact is not immune, which is true with probability $(1-V_{g})$, where $V_{g}$ is the current vaccination coverage in the population at generation $g$.
+We will follow Susceptible-Infectious-Recovered (SIR) dynamics which could depend on the time since infection $t’$, the time-dependent transmission rate $\beta(t’)$, and time-dependent recovery rate $\gamma(t’)$.
+One could then calculate a general probability for transmitting before recovery, but the exact calculation is often model-dependent.
+We will follow most models and consider that transmission and recovery as simple Poisson processes occurring at fixed rate $\beta$ and $\gamma$ respectively.
+However, transmission occurs only if the contact is not immune, which is true with probability $(1-V_{g})$, where $V_{g}$ is proportion of the population that has been vaccinated by generation $g$.
+In other words, $V_g$ is the cumulative proportion of the population vaccinated.
 Assuming infectiousness of a node in generation $g$ lasts for some random time \(\tau\) then the probability of the individual transmitting infection to another individual is

 When evaluating the probability of a particular \(\tau\), the cumulative distribution function over $\tau$ is evaluated, shown by

 The above derivation uses the average rate of recovery, $\gamma$.
 Taking the derivative of Eq. (\ref{eq:cdf-derive-T}) gives the probability mass function over \(\tau\),